 Many manufacturing companies in the United States are seeing a decrease in demand.
 They are looking for ways to cut operational costs and become more efficient.

-All major manufactures have experienced significant disruptions across the supply chains.
+All major manufacturers have experienced significant disruptions across the supply chains.
 Raw materials and parts are hard to come by.
 Availability, social distancing, and additional safety measures in the workplace make it difficult to perform certain jobs.

 The COVID-19 pandemic also necessitates changes in how companies work.
 For example, organizations are creating staggered shifts and flexible work hours to maintain production and keep employees safe.